-The Company is one of the leading providers in the teleservices industry and is well positioned to benefit from the continued growth in outsourced teleservices.
-The Company's objective is to enhance its leading position in each of inbound, automated voice response and outbound services.
+The Company is one of the leading providers in the teleservices industry and is well positioned to benefit from the continued growth in outsourced teleservices and the Internet.
+The Company's objective is to enhance its leading position by providing an integrated voice and Internet service offering.
 The principal elements of the Company's strategy are: